cakephp/docs/en/models/datasources.rst

 models represent.
 In many cases, the data is retrieved from a relational database such as MySQL, PostgreSQL or MSSQL.
-CakePHP is distributed with several database-specific datasources (see the dbo\_\* class files in cake/libs/model/datasources/dbo/), a summary of which is listed here for your convenience:
+CakePHP is distributed with several database-specific datasources (see the class files in ``lib/Cake/Model/Datasource/Database``), a summary of which is listed here for your convenience:

--  dbo\_mssql.php
--  dbo\_mysql.php
+- MySql
--  dbo\_mysqli.php
+- Postgres
--  dbo\_oracle.php
+- Sqlite
--  dbo\_postgres.php
+- Sqlserver
--  dbo\_sqlite.php
+- Oracle

 .. note::

-    Additional DataSources and those that were removed from the core in 1.3 can be found in the community-maintained `CakePHP DataSources repository at github <http://github.com/cakephp/datasources>`_.
+    You can find additional community contributed datasources in the `CakePHP DataSources repository at github <http://github.com/cakephp/datasources>`_.

-When specifying a database connection configuration in app/config/database.php, CakePHP transparently uses the corresponding database datasource for all model operations.
+When specifying a database connection configuration in ``app/Config/database.php``, CakePHP transparently uses the corresponding database datasource for all model operations.
 So, even though you might not have known about datasources, you've been using them all along.

 All of the above sources derive from a base ``DboSource`` class, which aggregates some logic that is common to most relational databases.
-If you decide to write a RDBMS datasource, working from one of these (e.g. dbo\_mysql.php or dbo\_mssql.php is your best bet.
+If you decide to write a RDBMS datasource, working from one of these (e.g. Mysql, or Sqlite is your best bet.)

 Most people, however, are interested in writing datasources for external sources of data, such as remote REST APIs or even an LDAP server.
 So that's what we're going to look at now.

 Basic API For DataSources
 =========================